How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 08What’s the most efficient way to declutter?

-The room-by-room strategy starting with low-emotion spaces (garage, attic) builds momentum.
+Use a room-by-room strategy and start with low-emotion spaces like the garage or attic to build momentum.
 Create four physical piles: keep, donate, sell, and store.
 Making physical piles forces real decisions.

 Question 09Is it worth selling used furniture when moving?

-Yes, for furniture in decent condition.
+Yes, if the furniture is in decent condition.
 Facebook Marketplace, Craigslist, and OfferUp work well for sofas, dining sets, and solid wood furniture.
-Don’t spend energy posting low-value items.
+Don’t spend energy posting low-value items that are unlikely to sell.

 Question 10What’s the financial reality of keeping things in storage?